Modules

-Creating a module is almost similar to plugin creation.
-So, to create addon you need follow this:
+Creating a module is almost similar to plugin creation. \

 public class Main extends Module {